 ¶36 Before turning to how we should go about invalidating legally impossible verdicts, we need to address Utah precedent about another member of the "inconsistent verdicts" family: factually inconsistent verdicts.
 That precedent does not concern this case because jury verdicts can be erroneous in different ways.
 Legal impossibility is just one of them, as we explain above.
 See supra ¶ 8.
 Much like different strains of the same virus, these various "inconsistent verdicts" present "distinct[] problems," Halstead, 791 N.W.2d at 807; see also McNeal, 44 A.3d at 993; Gonzalez, 892 N.E.2d at 262 n.8, that are more than just "different considerations," as the dissent suggests.
 See infra ¶ 65.
-And so, we are not talking about two strains of the common flu, but of the different treatment.
+And so, we are not talking about two strains of the common flu, but of the difference between the common flu and COVID-19.
+These two types of ills merit different treatment.